 "The ban which was specific to Fleetwood, not to cats in general lasted for a couple of weeks, when the area manager contacted us to say that Fleetwood was welcome back.
 He had received numerous letters from punters requesting that the ban be lifted, as it was unjust.
 One complaint made to us by a customer we did feel was fair enough: he objected to Fleetwood being on the seats.
 At first we put our coats down for him, but then we bought a cat bed and put him in that.
 This works amazingly well; he clearly knows the bed is his, and will go in it wherever it's placed.
 What's more, he stays in it without trying to wander off.

 "My wife and I both have an interest in music, and most of our travels have a strong musical context (music festivals, pub music sessions, etc.).
 It was clear that Fleetwood enjoyed his pub visits, and it was equally obvious that he loved being in the camper van (you know pretty quickly whether a cat wants to do something or not), so we generally take him to the various pubs we visit.
 Even stranger is the fact that he seems to love listening to music, to judge by the deep, contented purring to be heard when he's in there beside the players!
 Of course, we always enquire at a 'new' pub whether he will be allowed in or not; we've found through experience that the question, 'Do you allow animals in on leads?' works best.
 If the answer is 'yes', then we point out that it's a cat; if the answer is 'no', we just accept it.
 If the answer is, 'We donít allow dogs in,' we point out he's not a dog; which more often than not has gained him entry.
 Though many pubs have rules about dogs, very few have a rule about cats!
 In his four years so far and up to September 2007 he has been in 52 licensed premises which may say more about us than about him!
-You can find a record of his visits at Fleetwood's Travels [where there are also many more photos of Fleetwood enjoying his musical pub outings.'
-Ed.].
 Refusals are infrequent, though it did take until September this year for him to gain access to a pub in his home town of Fleetwood; our thanks to The Steamer for that privilege.

 "Of course, life's not always fun, even for a cat.
 Two years ago he disappeared from home for three days, turning up again on Christmas Eve.
 Amongst other injuries, he had a dislocated tail, clearly the result of an encounter with a moving vehicle.
 We were distraught, and he was a regular at the vets for nearly three months, running up a bill for some £1100 (well over 1500 dollars).
 Fortunately he made a full recovery, albeit minus what had been a magnificent tail.
 For this reason, we occasionally refer to him as 'Fleetwood Manx'.
 He doesn't seem to mind!"

-Fleetwood continues to get around, and his tally of licensed premises visited has climbed to 87 (September 2009).
+Fleetwood continues to get around, and the tally of licensed premises he's visited has climbed to 100 (September 2013).